James Johnson (sports administrator): Career

+In 2020, Johnson became the CEO of the Football Federation Australia..
+Johnson led a commercial turnaround of Football Australia.

-Johnson secured sponsorship deals with Commonwealth Bank Australia for the naming rights for the Matildas and Priceline.
+Johnson secured sponsorship deals with Commonwealth Bank Australia, Nike, Subway, CUPRA, LEGO, Coles, Priceline, MILO, Allianz, Qantas and Cadbury.

 In 2020, Johnson secured a 1-year deal for the A-League with Fox Sports in what was described as a “game of chicken” allowing the league to resume a season postponed due to the pandemic.
+In 2021, Johnson acquired the AFC media rights for Australia, bundled them with the Matildas and Socceroos rights, and sold the combined package to Network 10 and Paramount+ in a landmark deal.
+In 2024, he re-acquired the Asian Football Confederation media rights, along with the 2027 FIFA Women’s World Cup rights, and again sold the package to Network 10 and Paramount+ in a record-breaking agreement.

 Johnson advocated for a governance overhaul of Australia’s A-League from his first day in the office wanting to give the club’s more autonomy to own and operate the league under the ambit of Football Australia.
 On 31 December 2020, Johnson announced together with A-League Club Chairman Paul Lederer that Football Australia and the A-League clubs had agreed upon a new model following years of negotiations.
 The model provided the operational, commercial and marketing control of the A-League and regulatory control to Football Australia.
 Johnson has also focused on growing the brand and relevance of the FFA Cup (Australia’s open club knock-out competition) and has brought in strategic changes, including playing on free to air television and reallocating a slot to the Asian Champions League to the FFA Cup winner.
 As a next step in the evolution of Australian club football, Johnson has advocated publicly for a second-division club football competition and has set 2023 as the date for it to begin.